stevewoolcock/WrenSharp/README.md

 <!-- omit in toc -->
 #### **The Problem**
 A limitation of IL2CPP is that it can only marshal native function pointers through static methods.
-In practice, this means that every foreign method binding is required to be a static C# method, known at compile time.
+In practice, this means that every host function Wren calls is required to be a static C# method, known at compile time.
 This can be worked around for the more general  function bindings Wren requires, but foreign methods are a bit more tricky.

 Wren's foreign methods are nice and simple (just like Wren itself): a C function pointer.
 The only argument provided to a foreign method call is a pointer to the native WrenVM instance, which gives no contextual information about the call itself.